mpnetzwerk/ServerList/README.md

 If a server doesn't exist anymore or is only available on a very old version for a long time, feel free to open an issue.
 We'll check it and remove the server from the list if it's correct.

 ## 🏗 Use the Data
 Our script generates always generates a JSON-file containing all servers including their IP address, port, name and description.
-You can get it with the [CircleCI-artifacts](https://circleci.com/gh/mpnetzwerk/ServerList) of each build, preferably via the CircleCI-API.
+You can get it at the [CircleCI-artifacts](https://circleci.com/gh/mpnetzwerk/ServerList) of each build, preferably via the CircleCI-API.

 The JSON-file is built like this: